Last updated on May 19, 2023 at 01:24 pm

 - To win over Gen Zers, you need to have a strong purpose and focus on social issues.

 Like with any generation, there are countless studies you can find to determine what motivates Gen Z, what they want, how they want to work, and so on.
-But if you really want to support Generation Z in the workplace, we recommend actually asking them what they want.
-This is really a best practice for all your employee groups.
+But if you truly want to support Generation Z in the workplace, we recommend asking them what they want.
+But this is a best practice for all your employee groups, not just Gen Z.

 - Are there better ways to onboard them?